-The University and/or local first responders on the scene of a critical incident or dangerous situation will assist those preparing the emergency notification with determining what segment or segments of the University community should receive the notification.
+UP and/or local first responders on the scene of a critical incident or dangerous situation will assist those preparing the emergency notification with determining what segment or segments of the UP community should receive the notification.
 Generally, campus community members in the immediate area of the dangerous situation (i.e. the building, adjacent buildings, or surrounding area) will receive the emergency notification first.
-The University may issue subsequent notifications to a wider group of community members.
-In addition to the emergency notification that may be issued via the University mass notification system, the University will also post applicable messages about the dangerous condition on the University homepage to ensure the rest of the campus is aware of the situation and the steps they should take to maintain personal and campus safety.
-If the emergency affects a significant portion of the entire campus, the University officials will distribute the notification to the entire campus community.
+UP may issue subsequent notifications to a wider group of community members.
+In addition to the emergency notification that may be issued via the UP mass notification system, UP will also post applicable messages about the dangerous condition on the UP homepage to ensure the rest of the campus is aware of the situation and the steps they should take to maintain personal and campus safety.
+If the emergency affects a significant portion of the entire campus, UP officials will distribute the notification to the entire campus community.